danihodovic/.dotfiles/distro-notes.md

 3. Edit the security group in the aws console to allow the desired port
 4. Restart sshd `service ssh restart`

+# Docker

+### library/mysql does not execute prepare.sql in a mounted volume

+Stupid issue.
+If the permissions are wrong on the host, the mysql user won't be able to see the script and can't execute the entrypoint script properly.